GitcrackerUK/Covid-Tracker/README.md

 #### Covid-Tracker
 Aplication for information purpuse with data related to Covid-19.
-It is react application created with create-react-app and styled with styled components.
+It is react application created with create-react-app and styled with styled-components.

 #### To-do
 * creat app with create-react-app